 The instructions for getting to know an internet site’s popularity move far past checking Wikipedia.

-What the Quality Raters Guidelines Says
+What the Quality Raters Guidelines Say

 “Use reputation studies to find out what real customers, in addition to experts, reflect onconsideration on an internet site.
-Look for opinions, references, guidelines with specialists, news articles, and other credible facts created/written via individuals about the website.
+Look for opinions, references, guidelines from specialists, news articles, and other credible facts created/written by individuals about the website.

 News articles, Wikipedia articles, weblog posts, mag articles, discussion board discussions, and rankings from independent agencies can all be assets of popularity statistics.
 Information.”